C29 (C standard revision)

-C2Y is an informal name for the next revision of the C programming language after C23 that is hoped to be released in the 2020s, hence the '2' in "C2Y".
-Early working drafts of C2Y were released after the January 2024 WG14 meeting.
-The current working draft N3685 was released in September 2025.
+C29 is the upcoming revision of the C programming language after C23 that is planned for release in late 2029, informally named C2Y.
+Early working drafts of C29 were released after the January 2024 WG14 meeting.
+The current working draft N3886 was released in May 2026.
 Changes have already started to be integrated in popular C/C++ compilers: GCC 15 and Clang 19.

 Features

-The following are changes integrated into the latest working draft of C2Y.
-Keep in mind that the following changes are still is the draft stage, thus anything may change before the final ratification.
+The following are changes integrated into the latest working draft of C29.
+The following changes are still is the draft stage, thus anything may change before the final ratification.

 Note: This section is not complete.
 Changes listed in the History section will be incrementally migrated into this section over time.